-I made my booking online.
+I did my booking online.
 The website looks dated.
 It probably hasn’t been updated since launch more than a decade ago and is more suited for viewing on a 800 x 600 resolution screen 🙁

 I reckon it was designed for those who are familiar with KL or those who use their website regularly.

 Booking requires a signup.
 The next step brought me to a dropdown menu listing SIN-BU, SIN-KUL, and SIN-SWY.
 Prior to this I had booked One World Hotel located next to 1Utama Shopping Mall which is one of Aeroline’s destinations.

 Since I was planning to go to KL, I instinctively selected SIN-KUL from the dropdown menu which is what I would do if I were booking a flight ticket.
 Fortunately I found out later after receiving the confirmation that I had made the wrong selection.
 I should have selected SIN-BU instead, which stands for Bandar Utama.
 So I called support and they helped me change the route to SIN-BU.